Calling Off the Wedding: Answers to Your Most Pressing Questions

 Q. Who gets the engagement ring?

 A. This question is more complicated than it seems, because each situation is so different.
 If the bride calls off the wedding and her ring was a gift from the groom, it's appropriate for her to give it back.
-If the groom calls it off, the bride may want to give him his ring back because she doesn't want to be reminded of their engagement.
+If the groom cancels the wedding, the bride may want to give him his ring back because she doesn't want to be reminded of their engagement.
 If the ring is a family heirloom, it should go back to the family it came from, regardless of why the wedding was canceled.
 If the couple bought the ring together, they need to decide what to do with it, as they would with any other joint purchases they've made.

 Q. Can wedding insurance help?